Tokyo 2020 (2021) Olympic Games Schedule

 The first softball and soccer competitions will begin two days before the official start of the Olympics, on 2021, July 21.
 Among the most important days of finals, August first weekend will see a "super Saturday", on July 31, with the awarding of 21 gold medals; then on August 1, the "golden Sunday", with 26 events to take place and award medals.
 Finally, on August 7, will see the final’s day for 30 sports.

 Below is a schedule overview of the Tokyo Olympics postponed in 2021 for men and women competitions, as well as the venue for each of them:

 The schedule may change due to weather conditions, especially for Sailing and Surfing events for which the wind is paramount.
 Latest updates can be checked on the Olympics Official Website.

 For those who wish to attend some of the events in Japan, it is possible to buy tickets from the Authorised Ticket Resellers (ATR) in foreign countries, such as cosport in the United States, or travel.teamgblive in Great Britain.
-However, the IOC and the Japanese organization committee announced on March 10, 2021 that the 2020 Olympics postponed in 2021 will be staged without overseas spectactors.
+However, the Japanese government and the IOC announced on 2021, March 10 that Tokyo Olympics, postponed by a year to summer 2021 due to the Coronavirus 🦠 pandemic, will take place without overseas spectators.

 As for Japanese residents, they had a chance to win tickets during two sessions of a National Lottery (in May 2019 and in November 2019).
 The results of the second lottery have been published on 2019, December 18.
 On 2021, July 8, in the wake of the new state of emergency declared in the capital, the olympics are to be staged behind closed doors, without public.
 Tickets owners will be refunded later.